ProgramIsFun/EonGraph-Web/README.md

 ## How to run in dev mode
 1. clone the repo

+2.

-2a. if u dont use docker, you can run the app by running the following command in client directory:
+if u dont use docker, you can run the app by running the following command in client directory:

 - `yarn`

 - `yarn start`

-2b.if u use docker, ignore step 2a, and you can run the app by running the following command in root directory:
+if u use docker, ignore step 2a, and you can run the app by running the following command in root directory:
 - `docker-compose up --build`

-  ~~
-  ~~
-  3.then go to localhost:3000 to see the website
+3. then go to localhost:3000 to see the website

-4.if you are using electron. you can run the following command in client directory:
+4. if you are using electron. you can run the following command in client directory:

 - `yarn e`